 If the project cannot comply with the criteria listed above, the applicant would need to apply for an (Individual Permit (IP)) [link to N.J.A.C.
 7:7A-7.1].
 An IP application would need to include a description as to why the project cannot be minimized to satisfy the criteria described in the links above.

 The construction of a telecommunications tower in a regulated area requires authorization of some type under the Flood Hazard Area Control Act rules.
-This depends upon whether or not the project area is regulated under the Coastal Zone Management (CZM) rules.
-Specifically, if regulated under CZM, then no separate flood hazard approval is required.
-In this case, the applicant need only submit a report and plans demonstrating compliance with the Flood Hazard Area Control Act rules as part of the CZM permit application.
+If the project is regulated pursuant to the Coastal Zone Management rules at N.J.A.C.
+7:7, then no separate Flood Hazard approval is required.
+In these instances, the applicant need only submit a report and plans demonstrating compliance with the Flood Hazard Area Control Act rules as part of the coastal permit application.

 N.J.A.C.
 7:13-7.2(a)2 – If the project area is located in a flood hazard area, then all construction must be situated at or below grade.
 In addition, with this PBR, the Department’s Division of Coastal and Land Use Compliance and Enforcement must be notified of construction at least 2 weeks prior to the start of any construction.